 |Nutritional Guidelines (per serving)|

 If the shrimp is frozen, thaw.
-I put them in a colander and run cold water over them.

 Peel the shrimp, including the tails.
-To devein, run a small, sharp knive down the back of each shrimp.
+To devein, run a small, sharp knife down the back of each shrimp.
 Pull the dark vein out.
 You might have to loosen it or scrape part of the vein out with the tip of the knife.